rrovetto/Ontology-Development-Guidelines/README.md

 ## Warranty
 No warranty.
 Presented "AS IS".
 Author and copyright holder is not liable.
 All content, work and products are subject to revision.
 No claims to completeness.
+No claims to complete accuracy.

 ## Copyright
 © 2013-2021, Robert John Rovetto.
 All right reserved.